Registration

 SCU is in compliance with federal regulations, 34 CFR 668.22 (d), that an LOA cannot exceed 180 days in any 12-month period and may have a serious impact on a student’s financial aid.
 The number of days in a LOA is counted beginning with the first day of the student's initial LOA in a 12-month period.
 A 12-month period begins on the first day of the student's initial LOA.
 Any student considering requesting a LOA that receives financial aid, should consult with the Financial Aid Office to determine how their financial aid will be affected.

-If a student does not return after this period, they will be automatically withdrawn from the University.
+If a student does not return after the LOA period, they will be automatically withdrawn from the University.
 LOA extensions are no longer available.
 A student who is withdrawn from the University due to an inability to extend their LOA beyond the 180-day policy is eligible to re-enroll without needing to reapply if they meet all of the following conditions:

 - The student left in good academic standing